-She has been an Aboriginal education worker in Anangu schools on the APY Lands and in Adelaide and she is a highly sought after interpreter and Bible translator.
-A member of the Ernabella Choir, now the Pitjantjatjara Choir from its early days, she has also completed one year of training in Gnowangerup a Bible College in WA located 354 kilometres south-east from Perth.
-Yanyi attended the Indigenous Governance awards in Melbourne in 2012 to accept the IGA on behalf of NPYWC.
+She has also been an Aboriginal education worker in Anangu schools on the APY Lands and in Adelaide and she is a highly sought after interpreter and bible translator.
+A member of the Ernabella Choir, now the Pitjantjatjara Choir from its early days, she has also completed one year of training in Gnowangerup Bible College, WA .
+Yanyi attended the Indigenous Governance Awards in Melbourne in 2012 to accept the Awards on behalf of NPYWC.
 Yanyi along with a small delegation went to Cape York in 2012 to learn about the Family Responsibility Commission.
-More recently Yanyi has done translation work for RASAC and the Government of South Australia.
+More recently, Yanyi has done translation work for RASAC and the Government of South Australia.

-Yanyi looks forward to working with the organisation and directors over the next two years to make life better for members and their families.
+Yanyi looks forward to working with the organisation and other Directors over the next two years to make life better for members and their families.